kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 For a complete overview of the necessary changes to get to this point, look into [this commit](https://github.com/kluctl/kluctl-examples/commit/511fc0e06790152bfcedf9caa6b402029fea0ffb).

 ## Make the local target more lightweight
-Having the microserves demo deployed twice might easily lead to you local cluster being completely overloaded.
+Having the microservices demo deployed twice might easily lead to you local cluster being completely overloaded.
 The solution would obviously be to not deploy the prod target to your local cluster and instead use a real cluster.

 However, for the sake of this tutorial, we'll instead try to introduce a few differences between targets so that they